 This Tuna Pasta Salad with Green Beans is full of crunchy and creamy texture and so much healthy goodness!
 With large elbow pasta, green beans, cucumber, tomatoes, celery, onions, a creamy and tangy dressing… and canned tuna of course!
-It’s a delicious and filling make-ahead pasta salad!
+This Tuna Pasta Salad Recipe is a delicious and filling make-ahead pasta salad!

 (This post contains affiliate links.
 Read more here.)